hawtio/hawtio/app/app/site/BUILDING.md

     sudo npm install -g typescript

+To build the API documentation you also need to install [typedoc](http://sebastian-lenz.github.io/typedoc/):

+    sudo npm -g install typedoc

 To run the tests you'll also need to install phantomjs:

     sudo npm install -g phantomjs

-If you want to be able to generate the JavaScript documentation reference docs then also do:

-    npm -g install yuidocjs

 ## Building